benhpoh/Bulldozer-simulator/README.md

 - Unit tests added for Command class
 - Control flow of Main updated till end of simulation stage
 - Cost class unit tests updated to reflect new Landtype class
-- Output class completed.
-Reporting sections from Main abstracted into Output
+- Report class completed.
+Reporting sections from Main abstracted into Report
-- Fixed mistake where portions of cost calculation remained in Output class
+- Fixed mistake where portions of cost calculation remained in Report class
+- Renamed Output class to Report for better specificity.
+- Renamed CheckInput class to InputValidator to conform to naming conventions (nouns over verbs)

 [Back to top](https://github.com/benhpoh/Bulldozer-simulator#bulldozer-simulator)